TranPhucVinh/C/Introduction/README.md

 ``EBUSY`` still doesn't happen if using the source code above with device file like ``/dev/tty``.

-The device file can't handle those type of error by its self if the error handler are not implemented in its source code.
-To handle any specific errno like EBUSY on character device, that device must handle this error in its operation, [like the open operation](https://github.com/TranPhucVinh/C/blob/master/Kernel/Character%20device/Create%20character%20device/README.md#handle-specific-error-from-errno-from-userspace).
+The device file can't handle **EBUSY** by itself if the error handler are not implemented in its source code.
+To handle any specific errno, like **EBUSY** on character device, that device must handle this error in its operation, [like the open operation](https://github.com/TranPhucVinh/C/blob/master/Kernel/Character%20device/Create%20character%20device/README.md#handle-specific-error-from-errno-from-userspace).

 ## EFAULT